dalmiral/mHealthModeration/README.md

 ##### Application to simulated data

-Instead of the application presented in the paper (which considers sensitive data), we provide an example using simulated data.
+Instead of the application presented in the paper (which considers sensitive data), we provide an example using simulated data---both with and without use of the geepack R package.
+The zoo R package is used to easily define variables, but is not needed for estimation.

 File | Description
 ---- | ----
-[example.R](example.R) | Loads geepack and zoo extensions, generates data and runs an analysis similar to the application presented in the paper
+[example_geepack.R](example.R) | Loads geepack and zoo extensions, generates data and runs an analysis similar to the application presented in the paper
+[example_geepack.Rout](example.Rout) | Provides the output obtained by running the example in batch mode [example.R](example.R) | Loads zoo extensions, generates data and runs an analysis similar to the application presented in the paper
 [example.Rout](example.Rout) | Provides the output obtained by running the example in batch mode